blekhmanlab/rxivist/paper/figures.md

 (Top values inserted into table.)

-## Table 1, table supplement 2: Authors and papers by institution
+## Figure 1, source data 8: Authors and papers by institution

 Query written to `authors_per_institution.csv`: